inside.ewu.edu

 Pre-requisites: BASW major.

-In this course, relationship building skills are emphasized to begin gathering and interpreting biopsychosocial data on the interactions between individuals, families, and other groups and their environments.
+Relationship building skills are emphasized to begin gathering and interpreting biopsychosocial data on the interactions between individuals, families, and other groups and their environments.
 Emphasizes culturally competent, strengths-based and systems-oriented assessment.
 Demonstrates how social work values and the generalist perspective guide engagement.
 Explores the role of self in helping process.

 SOWK 477.
 SOCIAL WORK WITH COMMUNITIES.
 4 Credits.